Write Ahead Class Offerings

 Classes held once/week

-Writing classes are focused on expository/analytic writing strategies - developing and proving a claim or thesis statement.
+Writing classes are focused on expository/analytic writing strategies - developing and proving a claim or thesis.
+The strategies taught are most applicable to the writing required for English composition, literary analysis and history essays.
 The curriculum follows an evidence-based teaching methodology whereby classes cycle through the full writing cycle (close reading, outlining, writing, revising, editing, scoring).
-Each cycle includes explicit writing strategies, tools and processes appropriate for the age-level.
+Each cycle includes explicit writing strategies, tools, and processes appropriate for the age level.
 Students typically complete an essay every 4-5 classes.
 For additional information please see class descriptions at the bottom of this page.
 Max of 10 students/class.

 Feedback on any assignments for school is included in the cost of tuition, and will be provided within 24 hours of being shared with Write Ahead.
 High school students tend to be diligent about seeking feedback on assignments prior to due dates, though this benefit is open to all students.

 The ISEE/SSAT class is a comprehensive test-prep class that covers math, verbal, reading comprehension, and writing.
 Classes will cycle through presenting strategies to approach the different types of problems, practicing problems/questions, and reviewing questions answered incorrectly.
 Please see the ISEE/SSAT Test Prep page for additional information.